sourcehut-mirrors/fennel-ls/docs/manual.md

 $ make docs-love2d # if you plan to use love2d
 $ make
 ```

-will create a bleeding-edge latest git `fennel-ls` binary for you.
+will create a `fennel-ls` executable for you using your default system `lua`;
+use `make LUA=luajit` etc to use a different Lua version.

 Run `make install PREFIX=$HOME` to put it in `~/bin` or `sudo make install` for
 a systemwide install.